… which you’re welcome to take or leave.

 I could go on, but you get the drift.

-The big leap.
+The big question.

-A big part of my retirement plan was understanding how much I need to spend during the remainder of my lifetime – now that’s a BIG question!
+The main stumbling block for me, like it is for so many others, was understanding how much I need to spend during the remainder of my lifetime – now that’s a BIG question!

-So I calculated my monthly expenditure for both essentials and the lifestyle I wanted – obviously the latter was influenced by what I had could afford.
+So I calculated my monthly expenditure for both essentials and the lifestyle I wanted – obviously the latter was influenced by what I could afford (and so was/is directly linked to my pension savings and investments).
 I had to consider a wide range of stuff including inflation, tax, mortgage payments, bills, other investments, the impact of state pension (when that kicks in), along with my pension portfolio performance and my own risk appetite.

 The beauty of modern drawdown pensions is that they are incredibly flexible.
 My personal preference is to drawdown a pension in 12 equal monthly instalments, mimicking a salary.
-This approach limits the speed at which the pot is reduced and allows for its continued investment and possible growth.
-The upside, is that over the long term (taking history as a yardstick), pension plans perform very well and do indeed grow higher than most other forms of investment vehicles.
+This approach limits the speed at which the pot is reduced and allows for it’s continued investment and growth.
+The upside, is that over the long term (taking history as a yardstick), pension plans perform very well and grow higher than most other forms of investment vehicles.
 The downside is that there will be years when they don’t – the trick here is not to panic.

 So for a few years I worked part-time, driving trucks, somewhere between eight and ten days a month.
-This allowed me to keep afloat, fund specific expenses (trips), and defer the formal drawdown initiation date (allowing for a few years more growth).
+This allowed me to keep afloat, fund specific expenses (trips), and defer the formal “pension drawdown” initiation date (allowing for a few years more growth).
 It also felt good to have a HGV licence in my back pocket to help manage any gap in my pension for those years when the markets under-perform.

-Working in the gig economy on a zero hours contract suited me perfectly, allowing me to control when and how often I worked.
+Working on a zero hours contract suited me perfectly, allowing me to control when and how often I worked.
 This flexibility provided peace of mind without the stress and commitment of a full-time job or consultancy.

 So here I am…

-Honestly, it mainly comes down to having a plan with pensions at the heart of it.
-I stuck with that plan steadily throughout my career, accelerating my contributions in the final years.
+It may look to some that I am minted, but I’m not.
+But I did make a conscious decision to save heavily for my own future a long time ago.
+It mainly comes down to having a plan with pensions at the very heart of it.
+I stuck with that plan steadily throughout my career, accelerating my contributions in the final years, when I was able to afford it more.

 Anyway, if I’m still around and traveling in twenty or more years, I’ll update you on how it all worked out.